MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 }
 ```

+When using `cynic` and `sui-graphql-client`, you will need to register the schema by calling `sui-graphql-client-build::register_schema` in a `build.rs` file.
+See [sui-graphql-client-build](https://github.com/MystenLabs/sui-rust-sdk/tree/master/crates/sui-graphql-client-build) for more information.

 The generated query types are defined below.
 Note that the `id` variable is optional (to make it mandatory change the schema to $id: Uint53! -- note the ! character which indicates a mandatory field).
 That means that if the `id` variable is not provided, the query will return the data for the last known epoch.
 Note that instead of using `Uint53`, the scalar is mapped to `u64` in the library using `impl_scalar(u64, schema::Uint53)`, thus all references to `Uint53` in the schema are replaced with `u64` in the code below.